We are Cloudflare

 Mm-hmm.
 I know, right?
 Exactly.
 Totally agree.

-So you work in our support organization and I think your is your actual title like technical support engineer, is that what you do?
+So you work in our support organization and I think your is your actual title like technical support engineer, is that right?

 A lot of what we do are technical deep dives to make sure that the customer is using it correctly.